Common Bail Bond Questions

 What Is The Difference Between Bond Amount and Bail Premium?

 The bond amount is the total amount of the bail that was set by the court.
-The premium is the dollar amount owed to the bail agency for posting the bond.
+In contrast, the premium is the dollar amount owed to the bail agency for posting the bond.
 Typically this premium is equal to 10%of the bail.
 But Big Mike’s offers a variety of discounts and payment plans which will reduce the premium to under 10%.